Tony Washington (offensive lineman)

-Tony Washington (born February 17, 1986) is a gridiron football offensive tackle who is currently a free agent.
-He most recently played for the Edmonton Elks of the Canadian Football League (CFL).
+Tony Washington (born February 17, 1986) is an American former professional football offensive tackle who played in the Canadian Football League (CFL).

-Early life
+Early life and college

 On May 9, 2003, Washington pleaded guilty to prohibitive sexual conduct after having consensual sex with his sister, Caylen.
 At the time, he was 16, and she was 15.
 Washington was processed as an adult and put in jail; he was released after one month.
 As a result of the charge, he is a registered sex offender.

-High school and college career

 Washington played one year of high school football as a junior while living in New Orleans.
-That year, he was awarded with all-league honors as a member of the Alcee Fortier High School football team.
+That year, he was awarded with all-league honors as a member of the Alcée Fortier High School football team.
 His family moved to Texas after Hurricane Katrina struck New Orleans.
 After graduating from high school, Washington did not plan to attend college.
 He decided to go to college, however, after a car salesman suggested he continue his football career.
 He then enrolled at Trinity Valley Community College in Athens, Texas.
 While at Trinity Valley, Washington was named to the 2007 all-Southwest Junior College Football Conference first team.

-Washington then attended Abilene Christian University, playing on the football team for two years.
+Washington then attended Abilene Christian University, playing on the football team for two years and winning the LSC championship in 2008.
 Both years he was voted the Lone Star Conference Offensive Lineman of the Year.